reppy4620/Othello/README.md

 Othello
 ====

-This is still under development. so you can't play this game.
+This is still under development.
-There is no plan for completion.